What is the Esperal alcohol implant?

 The alcohol implant and other medications - interactions

-The Disulfiram contained in the alcohol implant can interact with many medications, so before the procedure it is essential to inform the doctor about all medications being taken.
+The Disulfiram contained in the alcohol implant interacts with many medications.
+Before the procedure, it is essential to inform medical staff about all medications being taken, including supplements and over-the-counter drugs.

-- Metronidazole - the most serious contraindication.
+- Metronidazole - an absolute contraindication.
 Combining it with Disulfiram can cause psychotic reactions and neurological disorders

 - Antiepileptic medications (Phenytoin) - possible increase in concentration to toxic levels

-- Anti-asthma medications (Theophylline) - possible increase in concentration to toxic levels
+- Theophylline - possible increase in concentration to toxic levels

 What does the alcohol implant procedure look like?

-The alcohol implant procedure is a simple outpatient procedure that takes approximately 20-30 minutes and does not require hospitalization.
-The patient arrives for the procedure sober (minimum 24-48 hours of abstinence) and after an initial consultation with the doctor proceeds to the treatment room.
+The alcohol implant procedure is an outpatient procedure lasting approximately 20-30 minutes.
+It does not require hospitalization - the patient arrives sober (minimum 24-48 hours of abstinence), undergoes medical qualification, and returns home the same day.

-- The doctor disinfects the procedure area in the buttock region
+- Disinfection - medical staff prepares the procedure area in the buttock region

-- After the anesthesia takes effect, makes a small, approximately 1-centimeter incision in the skin
+- Incision - a small, approximately 1-centimeter incision in the skin

-- Inserts the Disulfiram tablet under the muscle fascia
+- Implantation - insertion of the Disulfiram tablet under the muscle fascia

 How to prepare for the alcohol implant procedure?

 The most important requirement before implanting Disulfiram is maintaining complete alcohol abstinence for a minimum of 24-48 hours.
-The period of sobriety before the implant is necessary to avoid a dangerous reaction between alcohol and the Esperal implant, which could occur immediately after the procedure.
+This period is necessary to avoid a disulfiram reaction immediately after the procedure.

 Safety of the alcohol implant

 During Disulfiram treatment, there is an absolute prohibition on consuming alcohol.
-Alcohol in the patient's body can cause unpleasant symptoms:
+Even a small amount of alcohol in the body triggers a disulfiram reaction:

 How to take care of yourself after the alcohol implant?

-After the procedure, symptoms such as redness, swelling, or mild tenderness in the area where the implant was placed may appear, which usually subside within a few days.
+After the procedure, redness, swelling, or mild tenderness in the implantation area may appear.
+Symptoms usually subside within a few days.

-- Avoid getting the wound wet for the first few days after the procedure
+- Avoid getting the wound wet - for the first 3-5 days after the procedure

-- Avoid manipulating the wound - do not touch the wound with unwashed hands, do not attempt to remove the sutures yourself
+- Do not touch the wound with unwashed hands - do not attempt to remove the sutures yourself

-- Apply dressings as recommended by the doctor
+- Apply dressings - as recommended by medical staff

-- Avoid pressure or compression in the wound area
+- Avoid pressure in the wound area - e.g. during sleep try not to lie on the procedure side

 How often can the alcohol implant be performed?